Kbitt/classy-vuex/README.md

 }
 ```

 The default way of writing vuex modules completely eliminates type safety in their use since `commit` and `dispatch` are called by string name.
 There are various ways to write helper functions and types that offer some type safety, but these can be extremely laborious.
-Instead, this package allows you to write type-safe classes, where (in the appropriate context) all of the same properties and functions are accessible with no loss of types.
+Instead, this package allows you to write type-safe classes, where (in the appropriate context) all of the same properties and functions are accessible with no loss of typing.
 Using decorators that transform the class methods and properties into a valid vuex module, the same module can be re-written as follows:

 ```typescript
 export default class Todos {